 18. There’s free 2-day IAM meditation courses offered pretty often.
 You can also join if you wish to refresh your memory after having passed an IAM course already.
 IAM is taught to help people find fullfillment in life.
 It’s a combination of pranayana, yoga and meditation which leads to better clarity, creativity, awareness and reduction of stress.
 It is taught free of charge around the world, only sometimes the place fee is charged (which was the case of my first IAM course in Prague, too.)
 Also yoga retreats take place at Amritapuri.
 For more info, contact firstname.lastname@example.org.

 19. You have to pay for the 90-min yoga classes.
 When there’s Amma at Amritapuri, usually there’s more people so more yoga classes are scheduled.
 Otherwise, sometimes only classes for women are there which was also the case when I was there.
 However, I practiced yoga on my own on the beach anyway.

 20. It is forbidden to swim on the beach outside of Amritapuri.
-The current is too strong and dangerous.
-But I could not even imagine people swimming there as maybe many Westerners would swim just in their bikini and it would not fit the whole holy ashram idea.
+The ocean current is too strong and dangerous.
+But I could not even imagine people swimming there as maybe many Westerners would swim in their bikinis only.
+That would not be appropriate in the holy ashram area.

-23. People of all religions are welcome at Amritapuri ashram because Amma believes there is just one God – our up conscious.
+23. People of all religions are welcome to Amritapuri ashram because Amma believes there is just one God – our up conscious.